-Kura Oncology, Inc., is a clinical stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer.
-We focus on the development of small molecule product candidates that target cell signaling pathways that are important to driving the progression of certain cancers.
-We aim to employ molecular diagnostics to identify patients with cancers who are likely to benefit from our targeted product candidates.
+Kura Oncology, Inc. is a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer.
+Our pipeline consists of small molecule product candidates that target cancer signaling pathways where there is a strong scientific and clinical rationale to improve outcomes by identifying those patients most likely to benefit from treatment.